 Genomics and Precision Medicine

-Combined with genomics, big data is creating breakthroughs in precision medicine.
-Institutions like St. Jude Children’s Research Hospital use genomic data to personalize cancer treatments to each patient’s genetic makeup.
-This boosts treatment effectiveness and reduces harmful side effects.
+With genomics, big data is creating breakthroughs in precision medicine.
+Institutions like St. Jude Children’s Research Hospital use genomic data to tailor cancer treatments to each patient’s genetic profile.
+This improves treatment effectiveness and reduces side effects.

 Public Health and Epidemiology

-Big data helps track disease outbreaks by analyzing diverse data sources, from health records to social media activity.
-Companies like BlueDot use AI to scan data like airline ticketing patterns and news reports for signs of infectious disease outbreaks.
+Big data tracks disease outbreaks by analyzing multiple data sources, from health records to social media activity.
+Companies like BlueDot use AI to scan data like air travel patterns and news reports for signs of infectious disease outbreaks.

-BlueDot’s early COVID-19 warnings allowed fast responses to the emerging threat.
+BlueDot’s early COVID-19 warnings allowed for fast response to the emerging threat.
 Similarly, health agencies use big data to optimize vaccination distribution.
-They target high-risk areas to improve coverage and control the spread of diseases like influenza.
+They target high risk areas to improve coverage and control the spread of diseases like influenza.

 Operational benefits of big data in healthcare